Natural Forest Management

 The carbon captured by trees from the atmosphere can be stored for decades in long-lived wood products such as construction timber and furniture; thus, a wood-based carbon pool exists outside forests in the form of finished wood products.
 While such products continue to store carbon, the forests from which they were harvested, if subject to SFM, regrow and thereby sequester additional carbon from the atmosphere.
 Increasing the use of wood in long-lived applications is therefore another strategy for climate-change mitigation and green economic development.

-Wooden structures can endure for hundreds of years locking up carbon © FAO/Kenichi Shono
+Wooden structures can endure for hundreds of years, trapping carbon. ©FAO/Kenichi Shono